By Darren Craig

 Although organisations know they should take their own cyber security and compliance requirements seriously, one key area that often tends to get overlooked is that of their third parties.

-Organisations are facing the General Data Protection Regulation (GDPR), which comes into force on the 25th May 2018.
-They have become increasingly aware of the significant legal requirements imposed by GDPR and the business risks posed by cyber security breaches.
+With GDPR, Organisations have become increasingly aware of the significant legal requirements imposed by GDPR and the business risks posed by cyber security breaches.
 Many have begun to devote substantial resources to identifying and eliminating internal vulnerabilities and to mitigating their exposure resulting from potential cyber security incidents or non-compliance of GDPR.

 Organisations have found that they must address cyber security and privacy risk management from multiple angles, including investing in robust IT security systems, conducting employee security awareness training, considering the purchase of cyber security-related insurance policies and developing a data breach response plan to make sure that they can meet the 72 hours data breach notification of GDPR.